Apple Inc.: 2011–2020: Post-Jobs era, new devices

-During a press event on September 9, 2014, Apple introduced a smartwatch, the Apple Watch.
+During a press event on September 9, 2014, Apple introduced a smartwatch called the Apple Watch.
 Initially, Apple marketed the device as a fashion accessory and a complement to the iPhone, that would allow people to look at their smartphones less.
 Over time, the company has focused on developing health and fitness-oriented features on the watch, in an effort to compete with dedicated activity trackers.

-In January 2016, it was announced that one billion Apple devices were in active use worldwide.
+In January 2016, Apple announced that over one billion Apple devices were in active use worldwide.